 Wondering if the amazing Australorps are the breed for you?
 Choosing the perfect fit for your family is an eggstremely difficult task.
 Before making that important decision, take a moment to consider all the other awesome breeds you could choose!
 From looks to traits to egg-laying talents - where should you begin?

 Cluckily, our friends over at Chickenpedia have created an amazing Chicken Breeds Course.
 This extensive online course shares practical guidance on choosing the top chickens for you as well as size & frequency of eggs laid.
 You will even learn about their distinct personalities, and be able to use their family-friendly compatibility scale through this well-structured program.
 It really is a great way to discover your perfect backyard buddies which is why I highly recommend them to all of my readers!
 The courses are beginner-friendly and filled with vital information to help you raise a happy, healthy flock.

 We all want to do an eggcellent job when caring for our feathered friends.
 Many keepers struggle to handle chicken health or behaviour issues, especially in the first few years of having a flock.
 Chickenpedia have a broad range of comprehensive online courses that cover everything you didn’t know you need to know and then some more!
 From healthcare to raising baby chicks to feeding and behavior, get the knowledge and confidence to successfully look after your flock.

 As a member, you will get access to ALL their fantastic courses.
 So, no need to wing it, become a confident chicken keeper.
-Check out Chickenpedia today and be sure to use my discount code (BOKBOK50), to receive 50% off!
+Check out Chickenpedia today!